grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 - **Lower:** Match if the value is lower than the specified value.
 - **Greater or equal:** Match if the value is greater or equal.
 - **Lower or equal:** Match if the value is lower or equal.
-- **Range:** Match a range between a specified minimum and maximum, inclusive.
+- **Range:** Match a range between a specified minimum and maximum, min and max included.

 Consider the following data set: